gvwilson/buildtogether.tech/src/ip/index.md

 The GPL was created to prevent companies from taking advantage of open software without contributing anything back.
 The last thirty years have shown that this restriction isn't necessary: many projects have survived and thrived without this safeguard.
-We therefore [%i "software license!why to use the MIT License" %]recommend[%/i%] that projects choose the MIT license, as it places the fewest restrictions on future action.
+We therefore recommend[%i "software license!why to use the MIT License" %] that projects choose the MIT license, as it places the fewest restrictions on future action.

-The [%i "Hippocratic License" "software license!Hippocratic License" %][%g hippocratic_license "Hippocratic License" %][%/i%] is a newer license;
+The [%g hippocratic_license "Hippocratic License" %][%i "Hippocratic License" "software license!Hippocratic License" %] is a newer license;
 where the GPL requires people to share their work, the Hippocratic License requires them to do no harm.
 More precisely, it forbids people from using the software in ways that violate the
-[%i "Universal Declaration of Human Rights" %]Universal Declaration of Human Rights[%/i%].
+Universal Declaration of Human Rights[%i "Universal Declaration of Human Rights" %].
 We have learned the hard way that software and science can be mis-used; adopting the Hippocratic License is a small step toward preventing this.